Arxcis/adventofcode2020/README.md

 # adventofcode2020 🕯️ 🎄 ⛄

-Collaboratively solve the 2020 edition of https://adventofcode.com/, and test the solutions using Github CI.
+Welcome to this community project, where we collaboratively solve the 2020 edition of https://adventofcode.com/.

+Anyone is encouraged to contribute, and as a contributor you may do whatever you want with this code.
+Treat it as your own :+1:

 #### [CONTRIBUTING.md](./CONTRIBUTING.md)

+A shout-out to the developers over at Maritime Optima - https://github.com/orgs/MaritimeOptima/people - for volunteering to support this project :pray:

+Also a big thanks to the rest of our contributors :tada:
+- @Celebrian
+- @Avokadoen

 ## Github CI status